 Providing Compassionate Legal Guidance

-At Hoge Partners, PLLC, our attorneys have three decades of combined experience safeguarding the interests of Kentucky parents and their children.
+At Hoge Partners, PLLC, our attorneys have four decades of combined experience safeguarding the interests of Kentucky parents and their children.
 If you and your spouse are unable to amicably agree on a custody matter, let us help.

 We will attempt to negotiate and work with the other parent and their lawyer before doing to court.
 Litigation, however, may be necessary.